joric/oneliners/README.md

         return sum(map(abs,map(sub,*map(sorted,(s,t)))))
 ```

-You can use numpy for sliding windows, it's usually shorter than a python implementation:
+You can use numpy for sliding windows, it's usually shorter than reduce or cycles:

 * https://leetcode.com/problems/grumpy-bookstore-owner